 Ultimately we envision The Training Center as a self-sufficient, Nepali run business which can function as a national hub for local, culturally-relevant, sustainable, earthquake-resistant, and affordable technologies in building.

-In collaboration with Back to Earth we recently began construction on an earthbag home for one of our Training Center employees, Sunita Tamang.
+In collaboration with Back to Earth we are working on the completion of an earthbag home for one of our past Training Center employees, Sunita Tamang.
 Sunita has been raising her three children on her own while working full-time since she lost her husband just before the 2015 earthquakes.